Black Country Plan Review

 The scope, issues and options consultation was supported by a number of documents:

 As part of the Issues and Options consultation we issued a Call for Sites and details can be found here.
 We are undertaking an assessment of the call for sites and we will publish our findings when we produce our Draft Black Country Plan for consultation.

 Draft Plan for Consultation (This is the stage we are currently working on)

 The second stage of the local plan review is the Draft Plan for consultation (Regulation 18), which we are now working on.
-We intend to hold a formal 8 week public consultation on the Draft Plan in Autumn 2020 where we will be asking members of the public and other stakeholders to comment on the Draft Plan policies and proposed land allocations.
+We intend to hold a formal 8 week public consultation on the Draft Plan in summer 2021 where we will be asking members of the public and other stakeholders to comment on the Draft Plan policies and proposed land allocations.
 The consultation has now closed but you can find out more about the timetable for future stages of the Plan preparation.